birukbelihu/pynum2words-dictionaries/README.md

 Invalid format at line 2: '1One' — expected 'number = word'
 ```

-Once you've done creating your language dictionary, you can test it using the `pyn2wc` tool by downloading it from the [releases](https://github.com/birukbelihu/pynum2words-dictionaries/releases) page.
-This tool will help you to check if your dictionary is valid and can be used with the `pynum2words` library.
+Once you've done creating your language dictionary, you can test it using the `pyn2wc` script.
+This script will help you to check if your dictionary is valid and can be used with the `pynum2words` library.

 # How To Use The Language Dictionary